15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 • Integration solutions

-Why They Excel: RaftLabs takes a consultative approach, working closely with hospitality clients to understand their unique challenges and build technology solutions that drive measurable business results.
-Their agile development methodology ensures rapid delivery without compromising quality.
+Why they excel: RaftLabs takes a consultative approach, working closely with hospitality clients to understand their unique challenges and build technology solutions that drive measurable business results.
+Their agile development method confirms rapid delivery without compromising quality.

 2. Intellectsoft